 We may need a calculator, or even a computer with Maple or Mathematica to work out these numbers in detail.

-This method over-counts the total number of possibilities.
-Cameron Browne shows a more careful accounting, with the following numbers.
+This method over-counts the total number of possibilities in an actual game of Hex.
+To perform a more precise accounting of the actually valid game boards, Cameron Browne in [6] introduces the following definitions: